teracyhq/dev/docs/faqs.rst

 Why teracy-dev?
 Why not just Docker?
 ------------------------------------
 Docker is great to work with, it solves a lot of problems on development, distribution, and production deployment.
-It works great on Linux, however it's very challenging to make it work universal and consistent on Mac and Windows.
+It works great on Linux, but it's very challenging to make it work universal and consistent on Mac and Windows.
 There are lots of efforts to solve this problem, from Docker themselves and from Docker community, too.
-But, we haven't achieved that stage yet (until ``teracy-dev``). ``teracy-dev`` is an universal Productive Development Platform With Docker on macOS, Linux and Windows.
+However, we haven't achieved that stage yet (until ``teracy-dev``). ``teracy-dev`` is a universal Productive Development Platform With Docker on macOS, Linux and Windows.
 With ``teracy-dev``, anyone from any OS platforms could collaborate and help each other with no differences in the development environment, and many other reasons why you should use ``teracy-dev`` to develop software more easily, see details at http://blog.teracy.com/2016/12/20/teracy-dev-the-only-truly-universal-productive-development-platform-with-docker-on-macos-linux-and-windows/.

 How do I know which version of ``teracy-dev`` that I'm using?